 Unfortunately, this was a state of affairs which would exist until 2018.
 Doubling down on this effort, the United Nations implemented a convention in 1961 which also banned all cannabis production, spreading this prohibition internationally.

 It wasn’t until the signing of the 2018 Farm Bill that the United States recognized the difference between hemp and marijuana.
 With hemp now being defined as cannabis plants containing 0.3% or less THC, farmers are finally free once again to plant this incredibly useful crop.

 Recently, hemp has found an altogether more modern usage.
 It is now the primary source of a compound known as cannabidiol, more commonly referred to as CBD.

-Hemp plants which have been bred and selected for their high CBD content can be processed to extract this valuable cannabinoid, which is then made into tinctures, gummies, and topical solutions to be used as an everyday health supplement.
+Hemp plants that have been bred and selected for their high CBD content can be processed to extract this valuable cannabinoid, which is then made into multiple CBD products.

 CBD’s popularity has created a whole new perspective on hemp.
 After the 2018 Farm Bill was signed into law, farmers in the United States more than quadrupled the amount of land used to farm hemp, with as much as 128,320 acres being devoted to cultivating hemp.